-1.1 OVERVIEW
+1.1 Overview

-CARRINGTON OVERVIEW
+Carrington Overview

 There are few neighbourhoods in Newcastle as storied and distinct as Carrington.
-Long defined by Newcastle Harbour and the industries that have plied it, Carrington is unique but equally representative of a broader Newcastle story.
-An island built up by ballast, hemmed in by the ships that brought it and for so long hidden beneath their plumes of smoke, Carrington has been influenced by the prosperity and hardship of a working port.
-Carrington's streets are much altered from the 'sloughs of despond' described by the Newcastle Morning Herald and Miners' Advocate in 1887.
-Town centre renewal has given Young Street a fresh face and the restoration of many old homes and commercial premises has brought the neighbourhood into a new and promising chapter.
-Locals and visitors alike appreciate that this is a corner of Newcastle where past and present sit comfortably next to each other, interwoven by an active and caring community long known for its resilience and camaraderie.
+Long defined by Newcastle Harbour and the industries that have plied it, Carrington is unique but equally island built up by ballast, hemmed in by the ships

+'sloughs of despond' described by the Newcastle Morning Herald and Miners' Advocate in 1887.

+Locals and visitors alike appreciate that this is a active and caring community long known for its

-Now one of Newcastle's most desirable inner-city neighbourhoods, Carrington has undergone significant economic and urban transformation.
-Despite these changes, Carrington has retained its unique personality and its generous and distinctive open spaces.
+Despite these changes, Carrington has retained its unique personality and its generous and distinctive